dreamcatcher-tech/network/Inbox/2022-12-19 1429 Shared net device.md

 Can UDP packets start to be relayed before the complete packet has been received ?
 Then large packets can be set up that carry smaller packets inside of them, to drastically reduce multihop latency.
-Connections would auto tune to the error rate
+Connections would auto tune to the error rate.